Stamina Arcanist

 • Quick Cloak / Deadly Cloak: Good AoE DoT that also protects you with Major Evasion.
 Deadly will do more damage, but Quick will last longer and also give you a movement speed boost

-• Unlike on other classes, arcanists usually prefer the longer-duration morph so that we can spend more time casting our higher-damage Fatecarver beam
+• Unlike other classes, arcanists usually prefer the longer-duration morph so that we can spend more time casting our higher-damage Fatecarver beam

 • Scalding Rune: Decent AoE DoT.
 Has a small radius but is good for a little extra damage